All Episodes

 Yeah.

-So then one of the questions uh I asked, which was being also asked by a uh a mere odom.
+So then one of the questions I ask, which was being also asked by Amir Odom.

 How do you explain that?

-Do Democrats think that once you become a Republican, you can't identify racism, or that you're okay with it, even if it's against you, and that all you have to do is be a Republican, and you'll you'll hang out with Hiller and you'll be friends with them.
+Do Democrats think that once you become a Republican, you can't identify racism or that you're okay with it, even if it's against you, and that all you have to do is be a Republican and you'll hang out with Hiller and you'll be friends with him.

 Hey, we're both in the same team.

-Ah, maybe you say a few things I don't like, but uh what is that what Democrats think?
+Ah, maybe you say a few things I don't like, but is that what Democrats think?

-That don't they understand that the people who are closest to him spent the most time with them, they don't have the same opinion that is in, let's say the New York Times.
+Don't they understand that the people who are closest to him spent the most time with him, they don't have the same opinion that is in, let's say, the New York Times.

-I don't believe there is a single uh black person who knew him well who has said, Oh, yeah, the things you say about him are true.
+I don't believe there is a single black person who knew him well who has said, oh yeah, the things you say about him are true.

 Have you seen one?